Be Amazing

 Win a prize.

-Don't worry -- we find everyone by November
+Don’t worry — We find everyone by November.

 Getting Started

-Treinen Farm Reading the maze mapWe give you a map ~ Well, it’s not really a map.
+We give you a map ~ Well, it’s not really a map.
 It’s really a puzzle — most of the map is blank.
 The missing pieces of the map are waiting in seven mailboxes scattered throughout the maze.
 Navigate to the seven mailboxes, and complete your map puzzle to find your way out.
 Requires map reading, teamwork, and persistence.
 Time required: approximately 45 minutes to one hour.
 More, if you are navigationally-challenged.

 • Climb the observation tower to give yourself the lay of the land before heading into the maze.
 It’s fun to watch the groups with colorful flags navigating the maze.